magrathj/Data-Science-Challenge/README.md

+# Data Science Challenge

+This challenge looks at using docker, postgres and python to analyse interesting trends in transcational banking data.

 ## Preparation
 We will be utilizing a PostgreSQL 11 server for storing and retrieving data and Docker for hosting it.
 To do this, first install Docker: https://docs.docker.com/.